 When a law enforcement officer responds to a domestic violence situation and has probable cause to believe that a crime has been committed, the officer shall arrest and take into custody the alleged perpetrator of the crime.

 The alleged perpetrator will be brought before a bail commissioner or another officer of the court.
 A No-Contact Order (NCO) will be issued.
-The NCO means that the defendant may not contact you in person, by telephone, or by mail.
+The NCO means that the defendant may not contact you in person, by telephone, by mail or other forms of communication such as electronically such as text or e-mail.

 On the next business day, the defendant will be arraigned before a judge.
 The judge will schedule a second hearing (pretrial conference), usually within a few weeks, at which the defendant may change his/her plea to guilty, not guilty, or no contest (nolo contendere).